-Miller went on to dominate the mid-1970s with 14 tournament victories between 1974-76 and was the PGA Tour's leading money-winner and Player-of-the-Year in 1974.
-That year, Miller won eight PGA Tour events, the most since Arnold Palmer scored eight wins in 1960 and an achievement that went unmatched until Tiger Woods notched nine official PGA Tour wins in 2000.
+Miller went on to dominate the mid-1970s with 14 tournament victories between 1974-76 and was the PGA TOUR's leading money-winner and Player-of-the-Year in 1974.
+That year, Miller won eight events on TOUR, the most since Arnold Palmer scored eight wins in 1960 and an achievement that went unmatched until Tiger Woods notched nine official TOUR wins in 2000.

-Miller collected his second major championship title at the British Open in 1976.
-Miller was a member of the victorious U.S. Ryder Cup teams in 1975 and 1981 and the U.S. World Cup teams in 1973 and 1975.
-His credits also include the 1983 Chrysler Team championship with Jack Nicklaus and the AT&T Pebble Beach Pro-Am in 1987.
+He collected his second major championship title at the British Open in 1976.
+He also was a member of the victorious U.S. Ryder Cup teams in 1975 and 1981, and the U.S. World Cup teams in 1973 and 1975.

 Miller turned professional after graduating from Brigham Young University with a degree in physical education in 1969.